 A CLOZE activity consists of a passage with some words removed from the sentences.
 By coming up with words to fill in the blanks, students practice analyzing words in context and experimenting with appropriate synonyms.

-After you have created a vocabulary word list and reviewed definitions with your students, ask them to write a short story that correctly uses each word in context and definition.
+After you’ve created a vocabulary word list and reviewed definitions with your students, ask them to write a short story that correctly uses each word in context and definition.
 Students can illustrate their stories and share them with the class while explaining how the words work in their stories.

-Let students connect with their inner rock stars by encouraging them to create a playlist for their vocabulary words.
-The playlist is a mnemonic device that helps students connect the message or title of a song to a vocabulary word and its definition.
-The word doesn’t necessarily have to be used in the song, but the song must help the student remember the word’s meaning.
+Let students connect with their inner rock stars by encouraging them to create playlists for their vocabulary words.
+Playlists can be mnemonic devices to help students connect the message or title of a song to a vocabulary word and its definition.
+The word doesn’t necessarily have to be used in the song, but the song should help the student remember the word’s meaning.